-Although the percentage of individuals who provide gender data is high, the non-participation (no data provided) has increased by 11.68% since 2015 to 17.84%.
+Although the percentage of individuals who provide gender data is high, the non-participation (no data provided) rate for gender has increased by 11.68% since 2015 to 17.84%.
 The non-participation rate for race/ethnicity remained steady from 2015 to 2017.
-The non-participation rate for sexual orientation decreased slightly, but two-thirds of NYSBA membership still does not share data in this category, with more than half of its membership not providing data regarding disability status.
+The non-participation rates for sexual orientation decreased slightly, but two-thirds of NYSBA membership still does not share data in this category, with more than half of its membership not providing data regarding disability status.

 The message that the Committee continues to express is that without accurate statistics on NYSBA membership and attorneys in New York State, programs and services may not accurately reflect the needs of the members.
-Also, data are needed to inform staff where additional outreach and training may be needed.
-The non-responsive data, in the Committee's view, inform us that we have failed to reach a significant of members in connecting the importance of this information to the Association's work and the profession.2 The Association must continue to discuss "Race/Ethnicity," "Sexual Orientation," and "Physical Disability" for all members of the Association.
-Also, in order to get more accurate statistics and increase the Committee will consider additional changes to collecting and reporting data, including creating more categories to provide information on one's background and orientation.
+Also, data is needed to inform staff where additional outreach and training is needed.
+The non-responsive data, in the Committee's view, informs us that we have not reached a majority of members in connecting the import of this information to the Association's work and the profession.2 The Association must continue to discuss issues related to and celebrate "Race/Ethnicity," "Sexual Orientation," and "Physical Disability" for all members of the Association.
+Also, in order to get more accurate statistics and increase recommended in a 2007 report, Miles To Go In New York: Measuring Racial and Ethnic Diversity Among New York Lawyers.2 participation, the Committee will consider additional changes to the reporting data, including creating more areas to provide information on one's background and orientation.

-2 This is not just a challenge within the Association.
-The New York State Office of Court Administration (OCA) has been collecting demographic data for nearly 10 years, as was recommended in a 2007 report, Miles To Go In New York: Measuring Racial and Ethnic Diversity Among New York Lawyers.2
+This is not just a challenge within the Association.
+The New York State Office of Court Administration (OCA) has been collecting demographic data for nearly 10 years, as was